 - Hardwood floors are a necessity in a ballroom, but marble floors are preferable in the vestibule, dining room and staircase.
 And, after all, marble is easy to clean!

 - Renaissance stucco designs are appropriate for ceilings.
 But for smaller rooms, use designs in arabesques from the reign of Louis XIV.

 - The design of shovel and tongs should accord with that of the andirons.
 In France such details are never disregarded.

 - Spiral staircases are a no-no unless used for secret communication or servants.

-- Bedrooms should be suites that boudoir, dressing room and bathroom.
+- Bedrooms should be suites that include boudoir, dressing room and bathroom.
 Walls should be plain and paneled with chintz or cotton hangings.
 Furniture should be 18th century antique, with slipcovers that match the curtains.

-- Framed prints look well in small entranceways if hung on plain walls; Mantegna's "Triumph of Julius Caesar" is recommended, NOT Durer's etchings.
+- Framed prints look well in small entranceways if hung on plain walls; Mantegna’s “Triumph of Julius Caesar” is recommended, but NOT Durer’s etchings.

 - An 18th-century bergere is appropriate for the family drawing room, and 18th-century English furniture is not out of place, despite its poverty of ornament.

 - Ballrooms should have mirrored walls like the Borghese Palace in Rome, with pilasters of marble separated by marble niches containing statues.
-The ceiling should be domed and frescoed in bright colors, the floor should be inlaid marble and the room should ALWAYS be lit from the ceiling and NEVER from the walls, for no ballroom is complete without its chandeliers.
+The ceiling should be domed and frescoed in bright colors.
+The floor should be inlaid marble and the room should ALWAYS be lit from the ceiling and NEVER from the walls, for no ballroom is complete without its chandeliers.

 - The guest parlor should have a light wall, handsome cabinets and imposing vases and candelabra.
-The room should be lit with wax candles to flatter the antique furniture.
+The room should also be lit with wax candles to flatter the antique furniture.